hdShang/arxiv-daily/docs/cs-LG/2025-06-14/papers/250612321v2-beyond-frequency-the-role-of-redundancy-in-large-language-model-memo.md

 ---
 layout: default
-title: Beyond Frequency: The Role of Redundancy in Large Language Model Memorization
+title: "Beyond Frequency: The Role of Redundancy in Large Language Model Memorization"
 ---

 # Beyond Frequency: The Role of Redundancy in Large Language Model Memorization